Board of Directors

 Keith and his wife Bev live in White Rock, British Columbia and both are active in their church (Peace Portal Alliance Church), where Keith has served for many years on the elder’s board.
 They have 2 married sons, and 4 grandchildren.
 Keith’s has interests in music and photography.
 His passion is to come alongside others and to encourage them in their work/life journey.

-Laurie Menefee Besonen has served 27 years on full-time staff with Cru (formerly known in the US as Campus Crusade for Christ).
-Serving locally, regionally and nationally with the campus ministry has fueled her passion to develop leaders.
-She currently directs a 2-year leadership development program within Cru designed to increase a leader’s influence by 10 times their current scope through developing their character, capacity, and competencies.
+Laurie Menefee Besonen serves as Director of Staff Development and Care with the Navigators.
+Prior to this role Laurie served locally, regionally and nationally with Cru (formaly known in the US as Campus Crusade for Christ).
 She has a M.Div. from Bethel Seminary with a concentration in Spiritual Formation.
 As a 2002 Arrow graduate, Laurie credits Arrow for growing her vision to develop leaders who are making a kingdom impact.
 She is married to Ronald and they have one adopted son.
 They live in Colorado Springs, CO.

-Sam Chaise currently serves as a Transitional Pastor in White Rock, BC.
-Prior to this role, Sam was General Secretary of Canadian Baptist Ministries, a church-based international mission agency which engages in sustainable community development, leadership training, and global discipleship.
+Sam Chaise currently serves as a Transitional Pastor in Toronto, ON.
+Prior to roles as a transitional pastor, Sam was General Secretary of Canadian Baptist Ministries, a church-based international mission agency which engages in sustainable community development, leadership training, and global discipleship.
 Sam also served as Director of the newly formed Carey Institute at Carey Theological College in Vancouver, which was launched to provide accessible and relevant training and education to the churches of Canadian Baptists of Western Canada.
 Sam's pastoral ministry has included roles as Associate Pastor at Kitsilano Christian Community Church in Vancouver, Pastor of Worship & Outreach at Emmanuel Baptist Church in Saskatoon, and Lead Pastor at Olivet Baptist Church in New Westminster, BC.
 Sam also had a brief stint in the oil industry after obtaining his undergraduate Commerce degree.

 Sam is married to Cindie, who is an Art Historian.
 He loves helping people and churches see how their stories connect with God’s Story, and believes that mission today is about the cross-pollination of people, resources, ideas, and vision.

-Janet Johnson joined World Vision Canada 5 years ago and is currently the Vice President Donor Development and Church Engagement.
-Her professional background includes 18 years of sales management, marketing, human resources and organizational development both in the private and not-for-profit financial services industry.
+Janet Johnson serves as VP of Development and Marketing with the Gideon's International in Canada.
+Her professional background includes serving as Vice President Donor Development and Church Engagement with World Vision Canada and 18 years of sales management, marketing, human resources and organizational development both in the private and not-for-profit financial services industry.
 She is a graduate of Wilfrid Laurier University’s Honours Bachelor of Business Administration program, a graduate of Rotman’s School of Management Advanced HR Management program, holds her Certified Human Resources Professional designation and is a graduate of Arrow’s Executive Leadership Program.
 Janet lives in Puslinch with her husband Andrew and their 2 sons.
 In her spare time she enjoys time with her family, karate, gardening, golf and volunteer work where she has held a number of leadership positions for both Cambridge Christian School and Maranatha Christian Reformed Church.

 Peter Huizinga’s passion is to improve organizational effectiveness.
 Peter Huizinga is the managing director and a leadership coach for the BHO Group.
 The BHO Group deals with management consulting specializing in the areas of corporate culture, people practices, and CEO succession.